malinlarsson/courses/annotation/2017/practical_session/ExcerciseMakerAbinit.md

 mkdir maker_dmel_with_abinitio
 cd maker_dmel_with_abinitio
 ```
-Now link the raw computes you want to use into your folder:
+Now link the gff files you want to use into your folder:

  - repeatmasker.chr4.gff (coordinates of repeatmasked regions)
  - cufflinks2genome.chr4.gff (EST hints created from assembled transcripts)